dluo96/gpu-programming/README.md

 ### Heterogeneous Applications and the CUDA Programming Model
 - **GPGPUs** (general purpose computing on GPUs): the fact that any application requiring a huge number of floating point operations can gain significant speedup using GPUs.
-- NVIDIA CUDA is one of the key enabling technologies for GPGPU.
-It was one of the first APIs to accelerate numerically intensive computations such as matrix multiplications, fast Fourier transforms (FFTs), and more.
+- **CUDA** (Compute Unified Device Architecture) is one of the key enabling technologies for GPGPU.
+    - Developed by NVIDIA, CUDA was one of the first APIs to accelerate numerically intensive computations such as matrix multiplications, fast Fourier transforms (FFTs), and more.
 - The following lists some fields that have successfully used CUDA and NVIDIA GPUs to accelerate performance:
     - Deep Learning,
     - Computational Fluid Dynamics,